-δt= rt- Qai, t
+δt= rt- Qai, t (2)

-Qai, t+1= Qai, t+ αpos∙δt , δt > 0Qai, t+ αneg∙δt , δt < 0
+Qai, t+1= Qai, t+ αpos∙δt , δt > 0Qai, t+ αneg∙δt , δt < 0 (3)

-In Equation 2 above αposand αneg are learning rate parameters for positive and negative prediction errors, and r(t) is the reward received from the chosen option on trial t.
+In Equation 2 above αposand αneg are learning rate parameters for positive and negative prediction errors (PE), and r(t) is the reward received from the chosen option on trial t.
 As these learning rate parameters approach 1, greater weight is given to the most recent rewards in updating Q-values indicative of more active updating of Q-values on each trial, and as the learning rate parameters approach 0, recent rewards are given less weight.

 Our model fitting procedure used the Nelder-Mead optimization algorithm to find parameter values that maximized the likelihood of participants’ choices given their previous rewards and choices.
 To avoid estimates at parameter range boundaries, we imposed a ‘pseudo-prior’ over parameters, which for the learning rates, took the form of a beta distribution with a = b = 2, and for the inverse temperature parameter (),a gamma distribution with k=1 and θ=3.